aryanvar/Cricketers-Info/README.md

 She opened the batting for England in their victories in the 50 over World Cup in Australia and the World T20 in 2009.
 However, she pulled out of the England tours of 2010 and 2011, including the Ashes match in Australia.

 She won the ICC Women's T20I Cricketer of the Year award in 2012 and 2013, and was the holder of one of the first tranche of 18 ECB central contracts for women players, which were announced in April 2014.

+##Tamsin Tilley Beaumont
+Beaumont was born in Dover, Kent.[1]
+She began playing cricket in nearby Sandwich,[2][3] where she also attended Sir Roger Manwood's School.[4]
+When she was eight years old, her mother, Julie, secured her very first selection in a cricket team.[1]
+Beaumont's brother, Michael, was captain of an Under-11 side coached by her father, Kevin, a research scientist.
+As Beaumont later explained to Wisden Cricketers' Almanack in 2019